If your question isn’t answered below, please send me your enquiry and I’ll answer shortly.

 If you’re recovering from injury or surgery then I recommend you talk to your doctor for guidance.
 Bellydance is a low-impact exercise which gently builds core strength and good posture.
 I will teach you how to avoid pain and injury through safe dance practices.

-You can also talk to Shae Martello at Healthfocus Physiotherapy.
+You can also make an appointment with Shae Martello at Healthfocus Physiotherapy.
 Shae is an experienced physiotherapist who has been bellydancing for more than a decade.
 She understands the impacts bellydancing can have on your recovery and will help you decide when it’s the right time for you to dance.

 Yes, they can, and in the Middle East it is very common.
 However, there are differences in the styling and my scheduled classes are geared towards women’s styles.
 If you’d like to learn men’s styles, please contact me to organise a private class.